 No, you are not going to get COVID-19 from a mosquito bite!
 There is a lot of information about this virus as the pandemic is underway, but we thankfully know that vector pests such as mosquitoes and ticks do not transmit coronavirus.
-Here at Specialized Pest Control & Lawn Care, we know how distressing times are right now.
+Here at Rentokil, we know how distressing times are right now.
 As always, our focus is our commitment to the health and safety of our communities throughout Northern Utah and Southern Idaho, which is why we want to dispel the myth that mosquitoes are spreading this virus.
 Mosquitoes and ticks may be vectors for other deadly diseases, but these are vector-borne diseases that are not passed from person to person.
 In this blog post, we’ll explore what that means.

 Difference Between Coronavirus and Vector-Borne Diseases